TITLE 68: PROFESSIONS AND OCCUPATIONS

 6) Up to 5 CE hours may be earned for completion of skills certification courses.
-A maximum of 2 hours in cardiopulmonary resuscitation certified by the American Red Cross, American Heart Association, or other qualified organization may be accepted, while a maximum of 3 hours may be accepted for certification or recertification in Basic Life Support for Healthcare Providers (BLS), Advanced Cardiac Life Support (ACLS), or Pediatric Advanced Life Support (PALS) or their equivalent.
+A maximum of 2 hours in cardiopulmonary resuscitation certified by the American Red Cross, American Heart Association, Health and Safety Institute (HSI), or other qualified organization may be accepted, while a maximum of 3 hours may be accepted for certification or recertification in Basic Life Support for Healthcare Providers (BLS), Advanced Cardiac Life Support (ACLS), or Pediatric Advanced Life Support (PALS) or their equivalent.

-A) CE hours may be earned through preceptorship of an APN student.
-Preceptors must provide clinical supervision and education to the APN student.
+A) CE hours may be earned through preceptorship of an APRN student.
+Preceptors must provide clinical supervision and education to the APRN student.
 Documentation must be provided from the school of nursing in which the student is enrolled.
 Precepting one student for an academic semester or quarter may be used for 10 CE hours.
-Not more than 20 CE hours in each renewal period may come from precepting.
+Not more than 30 CE hours in each renewal period may come from precepting.

-B) Successful completion, during the prerenewal period, of a recertification exam in the APN's area of specialty as recognized in Section 1300.10 may be used for 50 CE hours.
+B) Successful completion, during the prerenewal period, of a recertification exam in the APRN's area of specialty as recognized in Section 1300.10 may be used for 60 CE hours.

 c) Approved CE Sponsors and Programs